Thursday, June 12, 2025

 • Rob Carosella and Jesus Gonzalez: Camera Technicians

-• Darren Auck, Jon Babcock, Steve Dutro, Ed Lazellari and Davide Sharpe: Letterers
+• Darren Auck, Jon Babcock, Steve Dutro, Ed Lazellari, and Davide Sharpe: Letterers

 • Lou Bank: Director of Sales / Direct Market